mohitparmar36/Weather-Api/README.md

 # WeatherWise
-This is a weather app project using ReactJs
+This is Weather-API project build using ReactJs

 🌦️ WeatherWise - Your Interactive Weather Web App 🌈